rgmf/PyOpenTracks/DEVELOPMENT.md

 # Execute
 After building enter to `buildir/buildir/testdir/bin` and execute `./pyopentracks`.

+# Tests
+There are tests in the `tests` folder.
+To execute them, run the following command from project root directory:

+`python3 -m unittest discover -v -s tests/`

 # Internacionalization (i10n)
 Enter to `po/` directory and execute `update_potfiles.sh` to create a new language PO file or update the string to a language.
 Then edit the PO file and execute `compile_potfiles.sh` to generate mo file.